 The fleet review

 The next item on the to-do list is a fleet review.
 Assess the suitability of your company car drivers to go EV.
 What is their typical business mileage and commute?
 Could this be performed comfortably in an EV?
 Could charging facilities be established where they live?
 If not, what – if any – is the fallback (see section 2 Choosing an EV – when you live in a flat).

 For those drivers for whom an EV is not currently suitable, would a plug-in hybrid electric vehicle (PHEV) work instead?

 You will also need to review your fleet structure and how employee entitlements will alter, particularly if your fleet grades are based around rental bands.
 Again, this is where a fleet management company can assist you with a move to a Whole Life Cost value over the leasing period.
 The Whole Life Cost considers all the cost factors involved in the lease lifecycle of a fleet car, rather than just the base rental cost.
 This is the only true way to compare different cars ‘on a level playing field’ basis.

 Where the Whole Life Cost of an EV is looking excessive for the driver grade, Fleet Alliance has an approach called a ‘blended solution’ that balances the Whole Life Cost against the benefit in kind driver savings.

-This arises when the taxation benefits are so significantly in favour of the driver.
+This arises when the taxation benefits are so significantly in favour of the driver switching to an EV.
 In such a case it is desirable for the employee to sacrifice some of their tax-saving against the balance of the electric car’s greater rental.
 It is very simple for payroll to set up and enables the desired outcome for both business and driver.